Shrine of Jalaluddin Bukhari

-Shrine of Jalaluddin Bukhari is the shrine of Jalaluddin Surkh-Posh Bukhari.
+Shrine of Jalaluddin Bukhari (مقبرہ جلال الدین بخاری) is the shrine of Jalaluddin Surkh-Posh Bukhari.
 It is located in Uch Sharif in present-day Punjab, Pakistan.
 It is one of the five monuments in Uch, Pakistan which are on the tentative list of the UNESCO World Heritage Sites.

 Death

 In 1244 CE, Bukhari moved to Uch, and founded a religious school.
 He died in about 1290 CE and was buried in a small town near Uch.
 After his tomb was damaged by flood waters of the Ghaggar-Hakra River, Bukhari's remains were buried in Qattal.
 In 1027 AH, Sajjada Nashin Makhdoom Hamid, son of Muhammad Nassir-u-Din, moved Bukhari's remains to their present location in Uch and erected a building over them.
 In 1670 CE, the tomb was rebuilt by the Nawab of Bahawalpur, Bahawal Khan II.
 The tomb is a short way from the cemetery of Uch.
 It stands on a promontory overlooking the plains and the desert beyond.
 To one side of the tomb is a mosque decorated with blue tile work.
 In front of the tomb is a pool.
 A carved wooden door leads into the room containing Bukhari's coffin.
 UNESCO describes the site:

 The brick-built tomb measures 18 meters by 24 meters and its carved wooden pillars support a flat roof and it is decorated with glazed tiles in floral and geometric designs.
 The ceiling is painted with floral designs in lacquer and its floor covered with the graves of the saint and his relatives an interior partition provides purdah for those of his womenfolk.
 Its mosque consists of a hall, measuring 20 meters by 11 meters, with 18 wooden pillars supporting a flat roof.
 It was built of cut and dressed bricks and further decorated, internally and externally, with enamelled tiles in floral and geometric designs.